 - For women who have been treated for ductal carcinoma in situ (DCIS) that is hormone receptor-positive, taking tamoxifen for 5 years lowers the chance of the DCIS coming back.
 It also lowers the chance of getting an invasive breast cancer.

 - For women with hormone-positive breast cancer that has spread to other parts of the body, tamoxifen can often help slow or stop the growth of the cancer, and might even shrink some tumors.

 - In women at high risk of breast cancer, tamoxifen can be used to help lower the risk of developing breast cancer.

-Toremifene works in a similar way, but is only approved to treat metastatic breast cancer.
+Toremifene (Fareston) is another SERM that works in a similar way, but it is used less often and is only approved to treat metastatic breast cancer.
 It is not likely to work if tamoxifen has already been used and has stopped working.

 These drugs are taken by mouth, most often as a pill.

 The most common side effects of tamoxifen and toremifene are: